Updated: February 2, 2026

 Review and adjust your coverage annually

-Review coverage whenever you expand product lines, enter international markets, or significantly increase order volume.
+Review coverage when you expand product lines, enter international markets or substantially increase order volume.
 Your inventory limits should match peak stock levels during holiday seasons, not just average monthly inventory.
-If you've moved from dropshipping to holding inventory, added Amazon FBA, or started accepting cryptocurrency payments, these operational changes require immediate policy updates to avoid coverage gaps.
+If you've moved from dropshipping to holding inventory, added Amazon FBA or started accepting cryptocurrency payments, update your policy immediately to avoid coverage gaps.

 Insurance for Ecommerce Business Cost: Bottom Line

-E-commerce business insurance costs between $19 and $121 per month, though your actual premium depends on factors like location, business size, and claims history.
-You can save by comparing quotes from several insurers, bundling your coverage, choosing higher deductibles, and paying annually instead of monthly.
+Ecommerce business insurance costs between $19 and $121 per month, though your actual premium depends on location, business size and claims history.
+You can save by comparing quotes from several insurers, bundling your coverage, choosing higher deductibles and paying annually instead of monthly.

 Ecommerce Insurance Cost: FAQ